siddharthpk/spring-circuit-breaker-bookstore/README.md

  - Choose Maven/Gradle for the project build.
  - Next, you want to choose a language, I went with Java but you can choose Kotlin or Groovy
  - Further, choose a stable version of Spring, I went with 3.1.1
- - Next is the Project Metadata
+ - Next is the Project Metadata, choose Java 14 or above and can leave the rest as default